kiran-likith/Victimfilesdownload_shell/README.md

 # Victimfilesdownload_shell
- 🔐 Post-Exploitation Enumeration & Exfiltration Script (Linux) This script is designed for CTF and lab environments to automate key post-exploitation tasks after gaining a shell on a Linux target.  🧰 Features:  Enumerates SUID binaries (priv esc vectors)  Finds world-writable files  Dumps /etc/passwd, attempts /etc/shadow  Locates SSH private keys and .bash_history  Supports Netcat-based file exfiltration to attacker machine  ⚠️ Educational Use Only – Do not use on live/production systems without permission.
+Post-Exploitation Enumeration & Exfiltration Script (Linux os)

+it is about performing post-exploitation tasks after gaining a shell on a Linux system (it can dowload permissions and resources on the victim machine)

+-->Features: Enumerates SUID privilege escalation -->Finds world-writable files  Dumps /etc/passwd, attempts /etc/shadow
+-->Locates SSH private keys and .bash_history
+-->Supports Netcat-based file exfiltration to attacker machine

+-->Pls Use for Educational Use Only or
+-->use with permissions system only

-🛠️ How to Use (in your lab):
+How to Use (in your lab):

 🖥️ On the Victim Machine (after gaining shell):